WeZZard/MyWorks/2023-08-10-swift-macro-revisited-traps-and-pitfalls/index.md

-In the example of introducing the `@Box` property wrapper to the expansion of the `@COW` macro, we can find the name `Box` itself could be ambiguous since there might be other imported frameworks also has a property wrapper called `Box`.
+In the example of introducing the `@Box` property wrapper to the expansion of the `@COW` macro, we can find the name `Box` itself could be ambiguous since there might be other imported frameworks that also has a property wrapper called `Box`.
 We can fix this by using the fully-qualified name of the `Box` property wrapper bundled with the library of the `@COW` macro.
 Let's say the name of the library is just `COW` then the fully-qualified name of `Box` is `COW.Box`.

 The macro expansion before the fix: